 This spring my husband made all my herb garden dreams come true and helped me build a “salad table”, which is basically an herb and lettuce raised bed garden that is table height.
-I (Lauren) absolutely love it.
+(If you don't have a live-in handyman, you can purchase something similar here.)
+I absolutely love it.
 There’s no weeds and it’s so easy to harvest.
-But with an herb garden comes an excess of fresh herbs (quite a wonderful problem to have).
+But with an herb garden comes an excess of fresh herbs, quite a wonderful problem to have.
 Even if you don’t have an herb garden, have you ever bought fresh herbs for a recipe and then end up having them go bad before you use it all?
 That’s why I want to teach you how to dry or freeze your fresh herbs.
 No need to waste them!

 Of course fresh herbs are a wonderful addition to any dish, but if you know how to use dried herbs, they may be what’s best for your dish.
 The key to success when using dried herbs is that they aren’t old.
 This is why drying them for yourself is the best option for ensuring your herbs haven't been sitting on a shelf for a year, and that they will add the best flavor possible.
 For an extra punch of flavor, when adding to your dish rub them between your fingertips, which will release any oil that's left in the leaves.
 To simply remove smaller dried herbs from stems, run your fingers counter to the way the grow.
 You can leave them in larger pieces to add more punchy flavor or chop them a bit if preferred.
 For larger leaf herbs like basil and parsley, pull the dry leaves to remove from stems and then chop into small pieces.